Online safety is important in protecting yourself against online predators.

 What is online safety?

-Online safety is taking precautions to protect yourself while on the Internet.
-It’s important to know how to protect your personal information and keep it from getting in to the wrong hands.
+Online safety is taking precautions to protect yourself while using the Internet.
+It’s important to know how to protect your personal information and keep it from getting into the wrong hands.

 Don’t risk your safety online, follow these 5 online safety tips: